kpflugshaupt/Docker-Conda/README.md

 1. Fork or download this repository and rename for your project.
 1. Follow install instructions to get your project started.
-1. Install packages as required.
+1. Create environments and/or install packages as required.
-1. Export and overwrite `environment.yml` and commit to your fork.
+1. Export `environment.yml` to your project's directory and commit to your fork.
 1. Share your forked repo for reproducable analyses.

 ## Installation